Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 158. Principle: The object of criminal law is to punish only serious infractions of the rules of society, it follows that criminal law cannot punish a man for his mistake or misfortune as long as he reasonably believes that his act poses no threat of injury.
 An injury is said to be caused accidentally when it is neither wilfully nor negligently caused.

-(a) is guilty of culpable homicide.
+(a) A is guilty of culpable homicide.

-(c) is guilty because he did not exercise due care and caution. (d) Both (a) and (c).
+(c) A is guilty because he did not exercise due care and caution. (d) Both (a) and (c).

 159. Principle: Involuntary intoxication is a defence under the Indian Penal Code,